-- Current plan issued by previous PCC; new plan must be published by Mar-25. - Several homicide and serious violence incidents in Bristol in 2024. - Savings requirements will result in a significant reduction in Police Staff Investigators this will reduce the capacity of CID and likely cause further impact on Patrol. - Plan is broad and ambitious. - Lack of oversight of improvement activity and related outcomes. - Underpinning the delivery risk of all of this is the financial uncertainty and the increased public expectation from the additional funding that policing has received both through central government grant and local taxpayers' increase in precept funding. - Prevention is hard to measure/evidence and needs more than the police to deliver. - Internal police culture and leadership at an operational level. - Male violence against women and girls (includes the national rape crisis) carries significant volume and harm. - Disproportionate outcomes particularly for Black, Asian, mixed and minoritised communities. - Workforce not representative of the communities of A&S; insufficient progress has been made. - Lack of capacity/capability within the Constabulary inexperienced workforce (particularly in Patrol) / staff turnover in Comms / staff posts being reduced. - Positive Outcomes not seeing the improvements hoped for. - Police response to 'neighbourhood crimes' does not meet public expectations. - Court backlogs means justice is not being delivered effectively or efficiently. - Lack of control/influence over partnership agencies e.g. CJS. - More officers will result in more people going through an already overstretched criminal justice system. - Constabulary staff survey results show a decline in 2023.
+Risk URN Owner Unmitigated Probability Unmitigat Impact Failure to deliver the Police and Crime Plan SR2 Chief of Staff 5 4 Mitigated Mitigate Probability Impact 4 4 Mitigated R isk change: Cause Impact • Current plan issued by previous PCC; new plan must be published by Mar-25.
+Several homicide and serious violence incidents in Bristol in 2024.
+Savings requirements will result in a significant reduction in Police Staff Investigators - this will reduction in Police Staff Investigators - the police St duce the capacity Loss of public confide Undermines the Peel the OPCC and Constabulary. ence/trust in the OPCC and Consta ian Principle of policing by consent of CID and likely cause further impact on Patrol.
+Failure to keep peopl Plan is broad and ambitious. support vulnerable people.
+Lack of oversight of improvement activity and related outcomes. a atatian franc tha Failure to bring offend • Underpinning the delivery risk of all of this is the financial uncertainty and the increased public exp additional funding that policing has received both through central government grant and local taxpay People will feel unsaf Police and Crime Par e. nel criticism and/or fail to agree pre cept increase. precept funding.
+Prevention is hard to measure/evidence and needs more than the police to deliver.
+Internal police culture and leadership at an operational level.
+Male violence against women and girls (includes the national rape crisis) carries significant volume e and harm Disproportionate outcomes particularly for Black, Asian, mixed and minoritised communities.
+Workforce not representative of the communities of A&S insufficient progress has been made. • Lack of capacity/capability within the Constabulary - inexperienced workforce (particularly in Patro ol) / staff turnover in Comms / staff posts being reduced. , Positive Outcomes - not seeing the improvements hoped for.
+Police response to 'neighbourhood crimes' does not meet public expectations.
+Court backlogs means justice is not being delivered effectively or efficiently.
+Lack of control/influence over partnership agencies e.g. CJS.
+More officers will result in more people going through an already overstretched criminal justice sys stem.
+Constabulary staff survey results show a decline in 2023.
+MIT L TIGATION Controls Review date Owner Commentary / Controls updates Develop Police & Crime Plan 2024-2029 Oct-24 Director of P&A Draft plan published 15-Aug - open for consultation Governance & Scrutiny (GSB).
+000 24 Director of P&A • Drait plan published 15 Aug Quarterly performance report and dashboard. • OPCC Business Plan now focusses the work of the OPCC on supporting the Police and Crime CoS • Five strategic aims and key de liverables agreed an Plan.
+Plan and objectives refreshed OPCC Scrutiny Strategy.
+Oct-24 Director of P&A Framework drafted but revised agreed the draft will need to be a • OPCC attend CMB and other strategic meetings (open invitation from the CC).
+CoS OPCC attendance at CMB and the GSB which follo PCC and Chief Constable 1:1s.
+PCC assurance and open dialogue at Audits and Inspections (HMICFRS & SWAP) overseen by Joint Audit Committee.
+CFO ASP governance and performation ance structure chang • Internal assurance mechanisms are in place to evaluate delivery of the Plan's objectives.
+CFO Oversight of all strategic constabulary data through Qlik.
+Director of P&A Qlik data now available for PS assessment is now driving PCC